A reader wrote in last week with a question regarding writing about family in realistic fiction. Mary said:

 This is a good point, and steals one of my jokes about MG or YA, which is: The parents (often mother) in a middle-grade or YA novel have the highest mortality rate in all of fiction.

-And from reading what’s on offer these days, you really do get a sense that it’s true.
+Judging from the writing about family that’s on offer these days, you really do get a sense that it’s true.
 Parents are always dead or missing or in jail or abusive or otherwise highly dysfunctional.
 Almost too much so.

 Personally, I feel like there’s room for a more peaceful or normal family unit in MG or YA novels.
-However, fiction thrives on tension and conflict (not melodrama, mind you, or hysterics, but real conflict).
+However, fiction — even realistic fiction — thrives on tension and conflict (not melodrama, mind you, or hysterics, but real conflict).
 Fiction can never be static, or your readers will put the book down (if you even get as far as having a book in the first place).

-So you can feature a close-knit, whole or loving family in your novel.
+So when you’re writing about family, you can absolutely feature a close-knit, whole or loving group in your novel.
 And nobody has to die or go on a drug binge or murder anybody.
 However, you can’t have a whole manuscript of Pollyanna love and family moments.
 The conflict has to come from somewhere.

-So, even if things are hunky-dory at home, your character must have both external and internal conflict to be a compelling fictional person.
+So, even if you’re writing about family in a loving way, your character must have both external and internal conflict to be a compelling fictional person.
 Nobody wants to read a book that’s 300 pages of, “Everything is great and awesome!”
 But the conflict doesn’t 100% have to come from a dysfunctional family, either.
 In fact, in this market, having a functional family might actually set you apart, as long as there is enough tension and the stakes are high enough elsewhere in the story.